Nanka2411/ChatBot-assignment1/README.md

 This chatbot was created as an educational cybersecurity awareness system to help users understand online safety practices in a simple and interactive way.

-The chatbot focuses on beginner-friendly explanations and encourages safe online behavior through conversational learni
+The chatbot focuses on beginner-friendly explanations and encourages safe online behavior through conversational learning